-Leading a company or any group is hard during “normal” times.
-The challenge is exponentially more difficult now, as we face the pandemic, political polarization, social unrest, and economic crisis.
-Every magazine I’ve read recently offers tips for leaders — share your sense of purpose; be transparent about goals; show empathy; be flexible; communicate relentlessly.
-The suggestions are good, but they don’t tell you how to develop those skills.
-They don’t offer a menu Leadershipof experiences and exercises — leadership activities — that draw out learning moments.
+The suggestions are all well-grounded and researched.
+However, they don’t say much about how to develop those skills.
+They don’t offer a menu of leadership experiences and exercises — leadership activities — that draw out learning moments.
 If you’re looking to implement those tips and translate them into actionable skills, the exercises and tools below will help managers become the more effective leaders they hope to be.

-Before you select a game, activity, or experience, do a quick assessment to know where you are now and where you hope to grow.
+As such, before selecting a game, activity, or experience, do a quick assessment to know where you are now and where you hope to grow.
 You may explore basic leadership skills through a Leadership Skills Assessment like HRDQs.
-Then, on top of that, you can layer your more specific goals, such as being able to…
+With that insight, you can layer your more specific goals, such as…

-While leaders face increasingly complex situations, the task of developing strong leaders is also tougher because of the imposition of remote work.
-Trainers must quickly shift from classroom and blended learning to predominantly virtual learning.
-These leadership games, activities, tools and resources should help:
+While leaders face increasingly complex situations, the task of developing strong leaders is also tougher because of the imposition of remote and hybrid work environments.
+Trainers, like leaders, must quickly shift from in-person only experiences to blended and virtual learning.

 Relationship building takes time.
-Whether you’re working remotely or keeping distant within the office, allocate some virtual “water cooler time,” that is time to simply chat.
+Whether teams are remote or in-person, allocate some “water cooler time,” that is time to simply chat.
 Having a few good prompts on hand helps.
 Thumballs, UNZiP-IT!
 Decks and UNZiP-IT!
 Remote PPTs all have the same great prompts to get your group talking.
 The wide variety of topics lets you choose appropriate prompts, whether your group is just getting acquainted (Common Ground, Shaped by Our Past, or Favorites), knows each other well but wants to build stronger bonds (Getting to Know You or What Makes You YOU?), or hopes to dig into deeper topics like Get Happy at Work, Diversity, Stress Management, Team Dynamics, etc.

 Soft-skills training (leadership, communication, listening, time management, empathy, trust) has traditionally taken the form of face-to-face or blended learning.
-While everyone is feeling unsettled, these skills are more important than ever.
 Beyond explanations and presentations, skill development typically requires conversation, role-playing, trial and error, and simulations that give participants a shared–and safe–experience to discuss, analyze, and extract learning.
 The following tools can be used in person or online.

 To develop and train smaller groups of people, organizations will need many more trainers.
 Or, they will also need to teach managers and colleagues to train and coach one another.